fz172/fanfly/_tabs/about.md

 order: 1
 ---

-I am a software engineer by trade.
-I enjoy flying and currently hold PPL and IFR rating.
-I learned flying around 2010 and I have been buzzing around ever since.
+I am a PPL with instrument rating.

-I currently live in the Bay area, and I am builiding [Sling Tsi](https://www.airplanefactory.com/aircraft/sling-tsi/).
+I currently live in the California Bay area, and I am builiding a [Sling Tsi](https://www.airplanefactory.com/aircraft/sling-tsi/).
 This is my blog to track the build progress!

+You can read my written progress update on this site, or check out my [photo album](https://photos.app.goo.gl/oAyhZDqKqAVYoPcz5) for more real time updates.

-And you can also visit my [youtube channel](https://youtube.com/@fanflynorcal?si=xHDwt0aCdQs9oAYJ) for my flight video logs.
+You can also visit my [youtube channel](https://youtube.com/@fanflynorcal?si=xHDwt0aCdQs9oAYJ) for my video build logs.